Equivalences of LLT polynomials via lattice paths: Calculating the weight

-\begin{prop} For a single walk, the change in the power of $t$ after swapping the color of all the segments of paths traversed in the walk depends only on its corresponding arc in the matching.
+\begin{prop} For a single walk, the change in the power of $t$ after swapping the colors of all the path segments traversed in the walk depends only on its corresponding arc in the matching.
 In particular, the change in the power of $t$ is equal to the weight of the arc. \end{prop} \begin{proof} The change in the power of $t$ after swapping the colors of all the path segments of a walk is given by

-This can easily be computed from the previous lemmas.
-For example, suppose we are the case where our walk starts at the top boundary and end at the top boundary to the right of where it started.
+This can be computed using the previous lemmas.
+For example, suppose a walk starts on the top boundary and ends on the top boundary to the right of where it starts.
 From Lemmas \ref{lem:pathcount} and \ref{lem:cornercount} we have

 Adding them together gives

 which agrees with